 - Pelvic and Anorectal Care Program: Provides care for children with surgical diseases resulting in constipation, diarrhea, soiling or pain as a consequence of the disease.

 - Fetal Care Center: Collaborates with obstetricians and perinatologists to assist women and families experiencing high-risk pregnancies in developing a comprehensive care plan, from evaluation and diagnosis to postnatal surgical intervention and care.

-- Differences of sexual development: Dedicated case manager provides coordinated care across specialties and serves as the primary contact for patients and families.
+- Differences of sex development: Dedicated case manager provides coordinated care across specialties and serves as the primary contact for patients and families.

 The team of pediatric urologists who make up the Urology Program at Children’s are dedicated to caring for a wide range of conditions for kids from birth to age 18.